techmoondev/suno-api/README.md

 - Perfectly implements the creation API from suno.ai.
 - Automatically keep the account active.
 - Solve CAPTCHAs automatically using [2Captcha](https://2captcha.com) and [Playwright](https://playwright.dev) with [rebrowser-patches](https://github.com/rebrowser/rebrowser-patches).
-- Compatible with the format of OpenAI’s `/v1/chat/completions` API.
+- Compatible with the format of OpenAI's `/v1/chat/completions` API.
 - Supports Custom Mode.
 - One-click deployment to [Vercel](#deploy-to-vercel) & [Docker](#docker).
 - In addition to the standard API, it also adapts to the API Schema of Agent platforms like GPTs and Coze, so you can use it as a tool/plugin/Action for LLMs and integrate it into any AI Agent.